R4f3y/R4f3y/README.md

 ### About Me
 * 🌍  Based in Oslo, Norway
-* 🎓  Pursuing a Bachelor’s in Computer Engineering at Oslo Metropolitan University (OsloMet), graduating in 2025
+* 🎓  Pursuing a Bachelor’s in Computer Engineering at Oslo Metropolitan University, graduating in 2025
 * 📫  Reach me at: afzalrafey@gmail.com
 * 🖥️  Portfolio: **Under development**

 ### Current Work
-* 🤝  Open to collaborating on interesting projects
+* 📈 Passionate about learning and growth—coding since **2020**
 * 🚀  Currently building my portfolio website using **React**, **Three.js**, and **GSAP**
 * 🧠  Exploring new frameworks: **Langchain (Python)**, **GSAP (JavaScript)**, **Three.js (JavaScript)**